rsvim/rsvim/DEVELOPMENT.md

 To run the unit tests, please run with:

-1. Run all test cases with `RUST_LOG=debug cargo test`.
+1. Run all test cases with `RUST_BACKTRACE=full RUST_LOG=debug cargo test`, it enables:

-   > It enables all the logs over `debug` level, and prints the logs.
+   > - All the logs over `debug` level, and prints the logs.
+   > - The backtrace when panics.

 2. List all test cases with `cargo test -- --list`.
 3. Run a specific test case with `cargo test {TEST_NAME}`, the `TEST_NAME` is the output items from the 2nd step.